garethcmurphy/unstructured_metadata/PITCHME.md

 ### SciCat

-Manage the meta data of raw and derived data which is taken at experiment facilities
+- Manage the meta data of raw and derived data which is taken at experiment facilities
-Meta data
+- Meta data
-administrative : data management lifecycle, ownership, filecatalog
+- administrative : data management lifecycle, ownership, filecatalog
-scientific: describing the sample, beamline and experiment parameters relevant for the users data analysis
+- scientific: describing the sample, beamline and experiment parameters relevant for the users data analysis
 ---

 ### SciCat
-Enables management of the lifecycle of the data from creation , data analysis and eventual deletion
+- Enables management of the lifecycle of the data from creation , data analysis and eventual deletion
-Data can be linked to proposals and samples
+- Data can be linked to proposals and samples
-Data can be linked to publications (DOI, PID)
+- Data can be linked to publications (DOI, PID)
-Data can be migrated to and from longterm storage on tape
+- Data can be migrated to and from longterm storage on tape

 ---

 ### SciCat
-Helps keeping track of data provenance (i.e. the steps leading to the final results)
+- Helps keeping track of data provenance (i.e. the steps leading to the final results)
-Allows to check scientific integrity (checksum of data) Allows to find data based on the meta data (your own data and other peoples public data)
+- Allows to check scientific integrity (checksum of data)
-In the long term:
+- Allows to find data based on the meta data (your own data and other peoples public data)
-help to automate standardized analysis workflow
+- In the long term:help to automate standardized analysis workflow
 ---